 Grado Prestige Series SR325e

 The top-of-the-range Prestige Series SR325e Headphone has been update with, among other things, an innovative driver and cable design.
 The 8 conductor cable is designed to provide remarkable stability and control of the lower and upper range of the frequency spectrum, with both supporting the midrange for which Grado is world renowned.
 There is also added mass from the metal housing that is designed to minimize transient distortions.
 The Prestige Series SR325e will produce audio that is purely and uniquely Grado.
 This means rich full-bodied vocals, warm harmonic colors, an ultra-smooth top end and outstanding dynamics for podcasts.

 AKG K 240

 The AKG K240 professional semi-open, over-ear headphones are an enduring standard in orchestras, in studios and on stages across the globe.
 The semi-open design supplies the airiness of open headphones and the commanding bass response of closed designs.
 Their unconventional Varimotion 30-mm XXL transducers provide crystal-clear highs, precise mids and a solid low end.
 For more than thirty years, professional musicians and engineers have made the AKG K240 one of the most commonly used headphones at live consoles and in studios across the globe.
 Once they are over the ears, an entire podcast session can be spent without ear fatigue.

-Features To Consider When Looking For The Best Headphones For Podcasting
+Features To Consider When Looking For The Top Headphones For Podcasting Audio

 The features to consider include: